helly206/-AI-CHATBOT-WITH-NLP/README.md

 4. The bot checks the message, detects your intent, and replies.
 5. Replies appear with colored formatting and a timestamp.

+***Note***
+This chatbot is rule-based, so if you ask something outside of its trained responses or logic, it will treat it as unknown talk and give a default reply.

 ***OUTPUT***

 ![Image](https://github.com/user-attachments/assets/7d696893-4d32-4f42-b48e-32e424d7be65)